Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

     separate events will be used as that can help keep it simple without losing functionality.

 Inside the event, we need to repeat the give command once per player.
 How to do that?
 You've guessed it, a loop!
 In our case, to wrap the :guilabel:`give` command with a :guilabel:`foreach` loop is all we need.
-This loop takes a *list* when it starts and executes some commands for *every object* on the list.
 We just need to feed it the list of online players, which can be accessed through ``<server.list_online_players>``.

-Inside the :guilabel:`foreach` command block, we can retrieve the currently *looped object* with ``<def[value]>``.
+Ad a reminder, we can retrieve the *currently looped object* inside the :guilabel:`foreach` command block with ``<def[value]>``.
 We'll use this player object to tell the give command who to target.
 This can easily be done by setting the linked player of said command, possible thanks to the ``player:`` argument.
 Feed this argument the tag we've just mentioned and we're ready to go.

 Here's the complete second event: